They may be tiny… but bed bugs rarely go unnoticed for very long.

 A few obvious situations where bed bugs might have come from are:

-If you recently purchased a piece of used furniture, the infestation could have come from there.
+If you recently purchased a piece of used furniture, the infestation could have originated at the furniture store.

-If you live in a multi-unit apartment complex, it’s likely that your neighbor had an infestation which then spread through the walls into your apartment.
+If you live in a multi-unit apartment complex, it’s likely that your neighbor had an infestation that then spread through the walls into your apartment.

 Infestations like that often lead to tenant-landlord disputes where the tenant may have a right to compensation for damages.